FLUXUS MANIFESTO FOR THE 21st CENTURY

 We live and work under the umbrella of these twelve ideas.FOUR FLUXUS PRINCIPLES

-I have used ideas from Friedman, Owen Smith, Maciuanas, and Higgins, along with direct observation of Fluxus work past and present, to create an even more concise set of Four Fluxus Principles:
+Ideas from Ken Friedman, Owen Smith, George Maciunas, and Dick Higgins along with direct observation of Fluxus work past and present, can be synthesized to create an even more concise set of Four Fluxus Principles:

-As with Friedman's 12 ideas, my four principles are flexible guidelines, not commandments carved in stone.
-They are meant to help people understand and work with Fluxus, not to confine them or restrain their creativity.
+As with Friedman's 12 ideas, these four principles are flexible guidelines, not commandments carved in stone.
+They are meant to help people understand and work with Fluxus.
+Not to confine them or restrain their creativity.